This Creamy Chicken Casserole is a simple, yet comforting casserole made with pasta, a creamy sauce, chicken, and Parmesan.

 - ½ cup freshly grated Parmesan Cheese

-- 2 cups diced cooked chicken
+- 2 cups cooked chicken diced or shredded

 - Preheat oven to 350.

 - Lightly butter a 2 quart casserole dish.

 - Bring a large pot of water to a rapid boil.
 Salt the water well and then add in the pasta of your choice.
 Cook for 1 minute less than the package suggests.
 Drain the pasta, but do not rinse.
 Set aside to add to the casserole.

 - Melt butter in large saucepan.
 Add flour and whisk together for 1 minute.

 - Add wine, while whisking and allow to come to a boil.
 Slowly add chicken stock, thyme, salt and pepper as you whisk.

 - Bring mixture to a boil and continue to whisk occasionally.
 Lower the heat and add milk and cheese.

 - Cook for 3-5 minutes until the sauce has thickened and warmed through.